Weekly Market Graphs

 Market

-Last Week Dynamic: 7 out of 11 sectors fell this week, and Industrials (-1.28%) was the worst performer.
+Last Week Dynamic: 8 out of 11 sectors fell this week, and Financials (-4.99%) was the worst performer.

-FX Overview: 3 out of 5 major currencies slipped against the USD this week, as the EUR saw the steepest drop (-0.32%).
+FX Overview: 3 out of 5 major currencies advanced versus the USD this week, with the JPY strengthening the most (+0.95%).

 North America Summary: North America favored Quality (+1.13%) the most, while Investment (-2.80%) was the weakest.